• Skip to primary navigation

 It’s so delicious!
 These are one of my favorite Olive Garden copycat recipes and it also happens to be one of my top recipes on here because they’re just that good!

-This version of lasagna fritta is a tad larger than the appetizer version Olive Garden serves.
+This lasagna fritta Olive Garden recipe is a tad larger than the appetizer version Olive Garden serves.
 The noodles you buy from the grocery store are just a wee bit bigger, but I guess that means more lasagna fritta, right?
 Yum!

 I decided to do this air fryer style because we don’t need to add more grease on top of a carb-loaded appetizer.
 Although, frying them in oil is still super, super tasty which is why I give both recipes here.